usharesoft/appcenter-docs/admin/en/source/pages/config/watchdog-services.rst

 This calls native Linux commands to free up some memory on the platform.

 If this commands fails, and as it is a basic Linux command, it means the platform (not UForge but the machine itself) is in bad shape.
-It has no direct consequence on the UForge platform (only side effects: usually, issue with memory)
+It has no direct consequence on the UForge platform (only side effects: usually, issue with memory).